sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 in use in your project, its source must stay compatible with all the Scala versions that sbt supports (from Scala 2.8 to the latest version of Scala).

-This comes at great cost for both the the sbt maintainers and the Scala compiler authors:
+This comes at great cost for both the sbt maintainers and the Scala compiler authors:

 1. The compiler authors cannot remove old and deprecated public APIs from the Scala compiler.
 1. sbt cannot use new APIs defined in the Scala compiler.
-1. sbt must implement [all kinds of hackery](https://github.com/sbt/sbt/blob/0.13/compile/interface/src/main/scala/xsbt/Compat.scala#L6) to remain source compatible all versions of the Scala compiler and support new features.
+1. sbt must implement [all kinds of hackery](https://github.com/sbt/sbt/blob/0.13/compile/interface/src/main/scala/xsbt/Compat.scala#L6) to remain source-compatible with all versions of the Scala compiler and support new features.

 To circumvent this problem, a new mechanism that allows sbt to fetch the